raythejones/Final_Project/README.md

 Various functions for x to both the first and second degree.
 Make sure to input integers only!

 Algebra:
+Functions for x to the first degree solve algebraic expression.
+Make sure to leave in the most simplified form.

 -List of unresolved bugs
 Simple Calculator: